-In wake of shooting, New Zealanders show kindness to Muslims
+Death toll rises to 50 in New Zealand mosque shootings

 Tarrant’s relatives in the Australian town of Grafton, in New South Wales, contacted police after learning of the shooting and were helping with the investigation, local authorities said.
 Tarrant has spent little time in Australia in the past four years and only had minor traffic infractions on his record.

-Police Commissioner Mike Bush confirmed Tarrant was involved in both shootings but stopped short of saying he was the sole gunman.
+New Zealand Police Commissioner Mike Bush confirmed Tarrant was involved in both shootings but stopped short of saying he was the sole gunman.

 During the Saturday morning hearing, a man who was not in court was charged with using writings to incite hatred against a race or ethnicity, but it was not clear if his case was related to the mosque attacks.

-“We appear to primarily dealing with one primary perpetrator, but we want to make sure that we don’t take anything for granted in ensuring New Zealanders’ safety,” Ardern said.
+“We appear to primarily be dealing with one primary perpetrator, but we want to make sure that we don’t take anything for granted in ensuring New Zealanders’ safety,” Prime Minister Ardern said.

 New Zealand, with a population of 5 million, has relatively loose gun laws and an estimated 1.5 million firearms, or roughly one for every three people.
 But it has one of the lowest gun homicide rates in the world.
-In 2015, it had just eight gun homicides.
+In 2015, it had just eight.

-Ardern said Tarrant was a licensed gun owner who had legally bought the five guns used in the crimes.
+Ardern said Tarrant was a licensed gun owner who bought the five guns used in the crimes legally.

 “I can tell you one thing right now, our gun laws will change,” Ardern said.